MEHColeman/shoreditch/docs/journal.md

 343px, because the contact panel is nine stacked rows.
 On a CV the contact details arguably *are* the header, so that is defensible — but it is the one page where the band is still tall.

+### 2026-08-08 — the branch goes through the gate and lands

+`fix-theme-regressions` was reviewed and merged as PR #2.
+The branch predated the plan-doc workflow, so acceptance criteria were agreed retroactively with Mark, derived from the CHANGELOG Unreleased section, and written to a plan doc before the review ran.
+Two bounded blind passes (standard + security lens, the diff being ~1,700 lines), 16 tool calls each, plus the verification commands run for real: production build clean on Node 22, theme CSS linked, no Giscus in the built output.

+Verdict: pass, after one remediation — the reverse direction of the changelog check caught `.sd-archive` entering the diff under no entry, which the forward check during the work had missed.
+No blockers or majors.
+Three minors became TODO items: the excerpt regex mishandles posts opening with a blockquote or code fence, the contact fields want a URL-scheme check (a `javascript:` value in site metadata renders a clickable script link — self-XSS, but beneath the standard `accent` sets) plus the `data-network="twitter"`-vs-`"x"` mismatch, and four orphaned demo starter files survived the layout deletion.
+The security pass confirmed the accent validation cannot be escaped and found no unescaped ERB output anywhere.

+Verified criteria are distilled into `docs/acceptance.md` (new); the plan doc is deleted in the closeout, recoverable via
+`git log -- docs/tasks/fix-theme-regressions.md`.